juri-sinitson/angular-monorepo/README.md

 The implementation details in this case are css classes, ids and other stuff which will or theoretically can be changed or removed to improve the template.
-Thus a separate marker should be used for E2E tests and Storybook interaction tests, e.g. the `testid` attribute which works on both cypress and storybook.
+Thus a separate marker should be used for E2E tests and Storybook interaction tests, e.g. the `testid` attribute which looks like an optimal choice for both cypress and storybook.
+In some cases it's also reasonable to wrap the element to be tested e.g. in a `div` container and assign the `testid` attribute to the container.

 The goal of storybook interaction tests is to make sure every entry in storybook behaves as expected and is generally there (e.g. instead of an ugly black-red